Steps to Earning Substance Abuse Counselor Certification in Arkansas

 Becoming a Licensed Associate Alcohol and Drug Abuse Counselor (LAADAC) in Arkansas requires you to hold a bachelor’s or higher degree in substance abuse counseling, addictions studies, or a related major in behavioral health.
 Since you’re aiming to meet licensure requirements, it’s wise to consider going all-in on education at this point by enrolling in a bachelor’s degree program.

-And since a bachelor’s program will include a clinical practicum, you’ll begin gaining valuable experience applicable toward certification and licensure even before you graduate.
-More on that in Step 2.
+A bachelor’s program will include a clinical practicum, allowing you to begin gaining valuable experience applicable toward certification and licensure even before you graduate—more on that in Step 2.

-The Arkansas State Board of Examiners of Alcoholism and Drug Abuse Counselors (SBEADAC) doesn’t name specific degree majors, but states that an approved education must cover 270 clock hours of mental health and alcohol/substance use disorder counseling topics, theory, practice, and research.
-Completing the requirements for ADC certification will more than meet this requirement.
+The Arkansas State Board of Examiners of Alcoholism and Drug Abuse Counselors (SBEADAC) doesn’t name specific degree majors but states that approved education must cover 270 clock hours of mental health and alcohol/substance use disorder counseling topics, theory, practice, and research.
+Completing the requirements for ADC certification will exceed this requirement.

 All course content will be reviewed for approval by the SBEADAC Credentialing Committee.

-Additionally, you’ll need to complete at least six hours of ethics training within the two years prior to submitting your application for LAADAC licensure.
-And since your required period of supervised experience (discussed in the next step) lasts three years, you’ll need to get that training outside of your bachelor’s program.
-You’ll find qualifying short-course training programs in ethics available through online providers, local community colleges, and webinars announced periodically throughout the year on the SBEADAC website.
+Additionally, you’ll need to complete at least six hours of ethics training within the two years before submitting your application for LAADAC licensure.
+Since your required period of supervised experience (discussed in the next step) lasts three years, you’ll need to get that training outside of your bachelor’s program.
+You can find qualifying short-course training programs in ethics offered through online providers, local community colleges, and webinars that are announced periodically throughout the year on the SBEADAC website.

 2. Complete Three Years of Supervised Work Experience

-After earning your bachelor’s degree, it’s time to complete three years of supervised work experience under the guidance of an Arkansas state Licensed Alcoholism and Drug Abuse Counselor (LADAC) in a real world clinical setting.
+After earning your bachelor’s degree, it’s time to complete three years of supervised work experience under the guidance of an Arkansas Licensed Alcoholism and Drug Abuse Counselor (LADAC) in a real-world clinical setting.
 This is a requirement for both ADC certification and LAADAC licensure.

-This period of field experience, building on the principals and practices learned in the classroom, is your opportunity to apply that knowledge in your work with actual clients recovering from substance use disorders.
-Of course, this makes it the most critical piece to your career preparation.
+This period of field experience builds on the principles and practices learned in the classroom.
+It’s your opportunity to apply that knowledge in your work with actual clients recovering from substance use disorders.
+This makes it the most critical piece of your career preparation.
 Your experience will involve performing tasks that cover the 12 core functions of substance use disorder counseling:

 1. Screening